DayneeBoiiz/DayneeBoiiz/README.md

 - [GitBot](https://github.com/DayneeBoiiz/GitBot): GitBot is your trusty sidekick for all things GitHub within your Discord server.
 Whether you're a developer, a project manager, or simply someone interested in tracking GitHub repositories, GitBot has got you covered.
 This versatile bot streamlines GitHub-related tasks and keeps your community informed.

+- [Real_Appraisel_server](https://github.com/DayneeBoiiz/Real_Appraisel_server): Real Appraisel is a full-stack application built with Nest.js that provides functionalities for user authentication, document processing, and interaction with OpenAI services.
+The application allows users to register, log in, upload PDF documents, ask questions related to the uploaded documents using OpenAI, and generate reports.

 ### Let's Connect

 - [LinkedIn](https://www.linkedin.com/in/saad-ayar/)